Canada Day Long WeekendJune 28, 2016

 There is still plenty of snow on Mount Cheam and some of the other mountains at higher elevations, so best to wait to do some of these in mid-July.

 Staycation and Explore the North Shore

 If you’re staying close to home, there are plenty of trails to hike throughout the city, including on the North Shore.
-Norvan Falls from Lynn Headwaters is a great option and for those looking for a really difficult challenge, Metro Vancouver has opened the Hanes Valley route.
-St. Mark’s Summit near Cypress or Dog Mountain near Seymour are also great hikes to consider this weekend.
+Norvan Falls in Lynn Headwaters is a great option.
+Of, for those looking for a more challenging trail, Lynn Peak has a great view of the city.

-Wherever you plan on hiking, be prepared, stay safe, and let someone know where you are going and expect to be back.
+Wherever you plan on hiking, be prepared, stay safe, and let someone know where you are going and when you expect to be back.
 Happy Canada Day!